Orientation of orbital planes of planetary systems detected in microlensing campaigns: The distribution of position angles

 and then investigate whether any anisotropies arise in the distribution of $PA'$.

-Each individual planet will have its own orbital angular momentum $\hat L$.
-The angle between $\hat L$ and the reference direction $\hat R$ is indicated by an inclination angle $i$.
+Each individual planet will have its own orbital angular momentum $\hat L$ with inclination $i$ from the reference direction $\hat R$.
 Once we fix the inclination $i$, the angular momentum direction will be fully specified by another angle $\Omega$ that we define as the angle between the sky plane $(\hat x, \hat R)$ and the plane $(\hat R,\hat L)$ containing the reference direction and the angular momentum.
 Finally, the planet will be found at some anomaly $\varphi$ along its orbit.
 We take this angle starting from the intersection of the orbital plane and the plane $(\hat x,\hat z)$ orthogonal to the reference direction.

 It is fair to assume that planets will be uniformly distributed along their orbit.
 So, the probability should not depend on $\varphi$.
 Similarly, we assume that orbits with the same inclination $i$ with respect to the reference direction will be equally probable, with no dependence on the node line location $\Omega$.
-Therefore, we only assume that orbits will be generated with some probability depending on the inclination $i$ from the reference direction $\hat R$.
-As stated in the main text, the choice of Eq. (\ref{pcosi}) only comes from simplicity.
-Fig. \ref{Fig pcosi} illustrates how the distribution changes with the parameter $q$.
-With our sample, we do not expect to have the sensitivity to distinguish between our piecewise distributions and any smoothed out versions, but we are confident that any gross anisotropies will favor a high q distribution over the isotropic one.
+Therefore, we only assume that orbits will be generated with a probability depending on the inclination $i$ from the reference direction $\hat R$ as specified in our ansatz (\ref{pcosi}).
+We do not expect to have the sensitivity to distinguish between our ansatz and any alternative distributions, but we are confident that any gross anisotropies will favor a high q distribution over the isotropic one.

 Therefore, the probability to find a planet with angular momentum at inclination $i$ oriented along $\Omega$ and anomaly $\varphi$ will be

 where the only non-trivial dependence is on $\cos i$ through Eq. (\ref{pcosi}).